wildfunctions/myeyeshurt/README.md

 ## About the Plugin

-The 20-20-20 rule suggests taking a break every 20 minutes to focus your eyes on something at least 20 feat away, for at least 20 seconds.
+The 20-20-20 rule suggests taking a break every 20 minutes to focus your eyes on something at least 20 feet away, for at least 20 seconds.

 With this plugin, ASCII snowflakes begin to fall across your screen once you've been active for 20 minutes, reminding you to take a much-needed break.
 Initially, a few snowflakes appear,